 - Classroom user metrics—Administrators can view classroom usage reports.
 The administration is now evaluating the feasibility of using these reports.

-The program is designed so students can use the same device throughout their high school years.
+The program is designed so that students can use the same device throughout their high school years.
 Beginning with the Class of 2020, they will take it with them when they graduate and can use it for college.
 The Chromebook project was funded by donations from the Shamrock Auction, the Class of 1966, the PTO, and the school budget.

 The infrastructure, wireless capability, and available physical devices at the school have all been updated, upgraded, replaced, and/or improved.
-Our expectations are to prepare all learners for the technology challenges of the future by integrating technology into our curriculum, utilizing real-time data and information by accessing greater and more accurate resources; and meeting all learners where they are and how they learn, with the focus on anytime, anyplace, any path, any pace ideals.
+Our expectations are to prepare all learners for the technology challenges of the future by integrating technology into our curriculum, utilizing real-time data and information by accessing greater and more accurate resources, and meeting all learners where they are and how they learn, with the focus on anytime, anyplace, any path, any pace ideals.

 We hope to achieve deeper relationships with students, increased student motivation and engagement, and increased student achievement through this initiative.